In addition to fitness and exercise, I've always had an interest in the paranormal and "unexplained," particularly lucid dreaming and NDEs.

 Dreaming Your Car Is Rolling Backwards While You’re Still in It

-In these dreams, you’re already aware of the car's history of rolling backwards by itself, even after you’ve turned off the ignition.
+In these dreams, you’re already aware of the car’s history of rolling backward by itself, even after you’ve turned off the ignition.

-Of course, you have NO idea you’re dreaming about this scenario for the umpteenth time.
-Nevertheless, in these dreams, you fear that the vehicle will start moving backwards the moment you turn it off and remove your foot from the brake pedal.
+Of course, you have no idea you’re dreaming about this scenario for the umpteenth time.
+Nevertheless, in these dreams, you fear that the vehicle will start moving backward when you turn it off and remove your foot from the brake pedal.

 And sure enough, there it goes.
 You press fiercely on the brake, but it’s no use.

-Another variation is that before you turn off the car, it begins moving backwards, even if you’re not on a hill.
+Another variation is that before you turn off the car, it begins moving backward, even if you’re not on a hill.

 In either case, the inevitable occurs: The back of the vehicle bangs into another parked vehicle.
-But your car keeps rolling even though it’s against the other vehicle, forcing momentum into the other vehicle, continuing to crumple it but also forcing it to move as well.
+But your car keeps rolling even though it’s against the other vehicle, forcing momentum into the other vehicle, continuing to crumple it and forcing it to move.